 Don’t spam on social networks.
-Use the platforms designed for Finance Manager to build relationships and expand your network.
+Use the platforms designed for CFO to build relationships and expand your network.

 Limit self-promotion.
 Don’t sell.
 Build relationships.
 Be as helpful as you can.
 Share relevant information with others as people love to learn new things.
 Participate in discussions.
 Let others know you’re real.
 Be approachable.
 Treat your online connections just as valuable as your offline connections.